 - your speed and focus when baking

-Finally – something I can show you!
-As Primal Alternative sets the wholesale and retail pricing (what the Primalista charges) I can show you how much of the sale is your gross profit.
+Primal Alternative sets the wholesale and retail pricing (what the Primalista charges) here I will show you how much of the sale is your gross profit.

 Fat & Seedy Pizza Bases (pack of 2)